huggingface/hf-endpoints-documentation/docs/source/engines/custom_container.md

 uv add transformers torch "fastapi[standard]"
 ```

 Now let's build the code step by step.
 We'll start by adding all imports and declare a few global variables.
-The `DEVICE` and `DTYPE` global variables are dynamically set according to the underlying GPU/CPU harware availability.
+The `DEVICE` and `DTYPE` global variables are dynamically set according to the underlying GPU/CPU hardware availability.

 ### 1.3 Add configurations